Q Tour

+The Challenge Tour was revived from the 2018–19 season after a 14-year hiatus, with only amateurs being allowed to participate.
+The series expanded to other European countries outside of England and rebranded to its current name from the 2021–22 season, and since the 2023–24 season regional Q Tour franchises, established under the Q Tour Global banner, are also introduced to form a full-fledged multi-continental snooker development tour.
+There are now over 20 Q Tour events to be held during a regular snooker season.

 History

+Early editions

 The concept of a secondary professional tour was first experimented with in the 1994–95 season in the form of the WPBSA Minor Tour to provide competition for lower ranked professionals, but only ran for a season.
-Due to over-subscription of the World Snooker Tour, a two-tiered tour structure was adopted from the 1997–98 season resulting in the Main Tour and the UK Tour.
-The Main Tour had an exclusive membership, whereas initially the whole professional membership could compete on the UK Tour and the best performers could earn promotion.
-From the 1999–2000 season, entry was limited to players not competing on the Main Tour, and from the 2001–02 season the UK Tour itself had an exclusive membership.
+A two-tiered tour structure was formally adopted from the 1997–98 season due to over-subscription of the Main Tour, where all professionals can compete in the UK Tour and the best performers could earn promotion.
+From the 1999–2000 season, entry was limited to players not competing on the Main Tour and exclusive membership was implemented from the 2001–02 season.
 From the 2000–01 season it was rebranded the Challenge Tour.

 In its first season there were five events, but the number was reduced to four in the following seasons.
 There were two official maximum breaks at the UK Tour, both in the 1998–99 season; the first was made by Stuart Bingham against Barry Hawkins in Event 3, and the second by Nick Dyson against Adrian Gunnell in Event 4.

-The tour was discontinued after 2004–05 season.
+After the split with the English amateur governing body EASB, PIOS became another second-tier tournament, and the Challenge Tour was subsequently axed upon completion of the 2004–05 season.

+Pro-am replacement

 The Pro Challenge Series was introduced for the 2009–10 season, all tour players being eligible to play.
 Only four of the planned seven events were played before the series was axed due to low player participation.
-The following season, 2010–11, saw the Pro Challenge Series replaced by the Players Tour Championship, a secondary tour comprising tournaments carrying ranking points, but at a much lower tariff than the major televised tournaments.
+The following 2010–11 season saw the Pro Challenge Series replaced by the Players Tour Championship, a series of minor-ranking tournaments that were open to the entire professional membership with an amateur leg, effectively making it an open tour.
+They also counted towards the rankings for professionals on the Main Tour, and any player who finished in the top 8 of the PTC Order of Merit was guaranteed a tour card for the following season.